Before you launch your next display ads campaign, here’s what you need to know.

 - Best practices for display ads

-Digital ad spending is expected to hit $225 million by 2022 as more businesses turn to digital advertising as an effective medium to reach prospects, grow awareness, and boost their bottom line.
+Global digital ad spending is expected to hit $645 billion by 2024 as more businesses turn to online advertising as an effective medium to reach prospects, grow awareness, and boost their bottom line.

-What’s more, Google display ad click-through rates rose to 0.6% in 2019 compared to 0.41% in 2018.
+What’s more, Google display ad click-through rates for some industries rose to 0.84% in 2021.
 This highlights the growing efficiency of display ads as a bonafide marketing strategy.
-Curious how to make it work for your company?
-Read on.

 What are display ads?